Surface Roughness Standards for Medical Needles

 Generally, the field of view for measuring roughness with a laser microscope ranges from tens to hundreds of microns.
 However, a thin, tube-shaped sample, such as a needle, usually has a measurement area of several millimeters.
 By utilizing the OLS5000 microscope’s data-stitching function, users can measure long distances on needles by pasting several pieces of roughness data along a plane.

-Measuring the Surface Roughness of a G21 Needle Using the Olympus OLS5000 Laser Scanning Microscope
+Measuring the Surface Roughness of a G21 Needle Using the Evident OLS5000 Laser Scanning Microscope

 Image captured with the OLS5000 laser scanning microscope.